sofa-lsy/GTNewCentury/README.md

 # GTNewCentury
-A hardcore adventure and industry modpacks like GTNH based on GTCE by 1.12.2 minecraft.
+  > A hardcore adventure and industry modpacks like GTNH based on GTCE by 1.12.2 minecraft.
+## Modlist
+- Just Enough Items(JEI)